Cheechai26/msf-technical-assessment/README.md

 2. **Use PostgreSQL instead of Aurora** - If there is no specific reason to use AWS Aurora features, I will suggest to use AWS RDS PostgreSQL.
 Compared to AWS Aurora, RDS PostgreSQL is less expensive, simpler to manage and sufficient for E2E testing environment

 # Setup Guide

 ## Prerequisites

 - Terraform >= 1.5.0
 - AWS CLI configured with valid credentials
-- Sufficient IAM permissions for VPC, ECS, RDS, ELB, and Transit Gateway
+- IAM permissions for VPC, ECS, RDS, ELB, and Transit Gateway

 ## Usage